 Veterans Day and Memorial Day: Both of these holidays celebrate the brave men and women who protect our country, but is there a difference between the two days?

-You might think that they’re essentially the same, but you’d likely be surprised to learn they are not.
+You might think that they’re essentially the same, but they are not.

 It wasn’t until 1971 that Memorial Day became an official holiday, thanks to Congress.
-It is always observed on the last Monday in the month of May.
+It’s observed on the last Monday in the month of May.

-It wasn’t until after World War II that Congress removed the word “Armistice” and instead opted for Veterans Day, so that no matter what war someone fought in, they would be honored on this special day.
+It wasn’t until after World War II that Congress removed the word “Armistice” and instead opted for Veterans Day, so that no matter what war someone fought in, that person would be honored.

 It seems like we still honor those who lost their lives and those who didn’t on each of these special holidays, but now you officially know the difference between the two.